Wireless Access Points

 All wireless networks are routed via a gateway that runs Intrusion Detection Software (IDS).
 If the gateway detects that your computer has a virus on it, your connection will be blocked.

-Additionally, PLN will disconnect any unauthorised wireless access points that it detects connected to the LJMU intranet.
+Additionally, IT Services will disconnect any unauthorised wireless access points that it detects connected to the LJMU intranet.
 This is to stop the proliferation of viruses from unaccountable sources, and to ensure that the service is managed so as not to interfere with authorised devices.